awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

       ]
   }
   ```
+**Note**
+If your S3 bucket is versioning\-enabled, then the role the must be configured to allow the `s3:GetObjectVersion` action as well\.
+For more information, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the *Amazon Simple Storage Service Developer Guide*\.

   <a name="set-up-group-role"></a>For the group role requirement, you must configure the role to grant the required permissions and make sure the role has been added to the group\.
 For more information, see [Managing the Greengrass group role \(console\)](group-role.md#manage-group-role-console) or [Managing the Greengrass group role \(CLI\)](group-role.md#manage-group-role-cli)\.
 + <a name="docker-app-connector-ecr-perms"></a>If your Docker Compose file references a Docker image stored in Amazon ECR, the [Greengrass group role](group-role.md) configured to allow the following: